 We will take the opportunity of the sahasrabdi (millennium) celebrations in this year 2017, celebrating the 1000 years since Sri Ramanujacharya’s appearance, to propagate Sri Ramanujacharya’s uttārakathvam/uddhārakathvam (saviourship) far and wide.

-Lord Krishna (God) descended over 5000 years ago and beyond teaching about various means to salvation such as Karma Yoga, Jñāna Yoga, and Bhakti Yoga, revealed Himself as the easiest and natural means (Saviour), via prapatti/saranagati (loving surrender), for a jiva (living entity) to escape the birth-death cycle (samsāra) and reach Vaikuntha (spiritual universe) and be in eternal loving service of God.
+Lord Krishna (God) descended over 5000 years ago and beyond teaching about various means to salvation such as Karma Yoga (Path of Works), Jñāna Yoga (Path of Knowledge), and Bhakti Yoga (Path of Love), revealed Himself as the easiest and natural means (Saviour), via prapatti/saranagati (loving surrender), for a jiva (living entity) to escape the birth-death cycle (samsāra) and reach Vaikuntha (spiritual universe, The Perfect, The Land of unhampered Freedom and Joy) and be in eternal loving service of God.
 The Lord revealed Himself to be directly the Savior in previous avatars (as Lord Rama, for example) as well.

 There’s, however, an ultimate 5th “means” beyond Karma Yoga, Jnana Yoga, Bhakti Yoga and Prapatti/Saranagati, called Acharyabhimana (Savior’s grace).
 From Artha Panchaka, one of the Aṣtādaśa Rahasya Granthas (18 Esoteric Foundational Texts of Śrīvaishṇavam) of Sri Pillai Lokacharya, translated by Sri Alkondavilli Govindacharya, published in Journal of the Royal Asiatic Society of Great Britain and Ireland in 1910 :